gcc-mirror/gcc/gcc/config/alpha/predicates.md

   tree op_decl, cfun_sec, op_sec;

   /* If profiling is implemented via linker tricks, we can't jump
      to the nogp alternate entry point.
-Note that current_function_profile would not be correct, since that doesn't indicate if the target function uses profiling.  */
+Note that crtl->profile would not be correct, since that doesn't indicate if the target function uses profiling.  */
   /* ???
 TARGET_PROFILING_NEEDS_GP isn't really the right test,